 Whether you'll be traveling to Grandma's house for Thanksgiving dinner or packing the family up for a late fall vacation, check out some ways to spend the holidays in Florida from where to stay to what to do.

-Florida is a large state, as such, there is plenty to do all over the state.
+Florida is a large state, as such, there is plenty to do all over.
 Check out a handful of holiday happenings in the northern part of the state from the Panhandle and the Northeast coast to the Orlando area in Central Florida and the Southeast.

 St. Augustine, the nation's oldest city, decorates the historic district with millions of lights in the Nights of Lights grand celebration that kicks off just before Thanksgiving and runs through the end of January.
 During Nights of Lights, businesses downtown stay open later, letting you dine in view of the lights and shop amongst the lit buildings.
 The trains and trolleys offer special seasonal tours that take you through the best areas of Nights of Lights, and there are also a variety of specialty tours—everything from walking to horse-and-carriage tours, and even tours to see the lights from the water and from the air.